polyfem/houdini-plugins/README.md

 1. **Install Houdini**: Install Houdini from SideFX.
 You will need to create a login, but the software is free to use for the purpose of this work.
 After installation, you will have to install the Houdini license for the Apprentice version.
 The software should guide you through.
 When given the option to install "SideFXLabs", check that option.

 2. **Create "otls" directory**:
    - **Mac**: Open your library directory by clicking on your desktop, selecting the "Go" dropdown menu and holding the option key.
-In that folder, go to Preferences-> Houdini -> directory of your version of Houdini (currently 19.5 for a fresh install).
-Inside the 19.5 directory (or your version), create a directory called "otls" if it does not already exist.
+In that folder, go to Preferences-> Houdini -> directory of your version of Houdini (currently 20.0 for a fresh install).
+Inside the 20.0 directory (or your version), create a directory called "otls" if it does not already exist.
-   - **Linux**: Houdini will have a folder in your home directory (e.g. houdini19.5).
+   - **Linux**: Houdini will have a folder in your home directory (e.g. houdini20.0).
 Create the "otls" directory within that directory.
    - **Other platforms**: If the folders are not where just described, you will have to create the "otls" directory in the correct location.
+   - **Updating Houdini**: If you are updating Houdini from a previous verision to a newer version and you are using these HDAs, be sure to copy the 'otls' directory from the old version to the corresponding directory of the new verision.
+You will also need to rerun the setup steps below for the new version.

-3. **Place the HDAs**: Place the two HDAs in this GitHub into the "otls" folder.
+3. **Place the HDAs**: Place the HDAs in this GitHub into the "otls" folder.

 4. **Set up Houdini Shell**: With Houdini installed and running on your desktop, select the "Windows" dropdown menu and then select "Shell".
 If you are on Linux, this should have opened an xterm window.
 Houdini assumes that you are using xterm as your terminal.
 To proceed, install xterm on your system (e.g. `sudo apt install xterm`) and try again.
 You may have to close and reopen Houdini.